Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/hardware_overview.md

   - IPs: 141.30.73.82/83
 - Direct access to these nodes is granted via IP whitelisting (contact hpcsupport@zih.tu-dresden.de) - otherwise use TU Dresden VPN.
+- Run time limitation: any process will timeout after 5 minutes.

 ## AMD Rome CPUs + NVIDIA A100